-The New Moon occurs on the 7^{th} of September at 02h51 and the First Quarter Moon falls on the 13^{th} of September at 22h39.
-The Full Moon occurs on 21^{st} of September at 01h54 and the Last Quarter Moon falls on the 29^{th} of September at 03h57.
+The Last Quarter Moon falls on the 7th of September at 002h1.
+The New Moon occurs on the 15th of September at 03h39 and the First Quarter falls on the $22^{nd}$ of September at 21h31.
+The Full Moon occurs on the 29th of September 11h57.

 The moon's orbit around the Earth is slightly elliptical, with the distance between the two bodies varying somewhat over the course of a month.
-On the 6th of September at about 08h31 SAST (South African Standard Time) the Moon will be at apogee (furthest from Earth) at a distance of about 405 600 km.
-On the 11th of September at about 12h06, the Moon will be at perigee (closest approach to Earth) at a distance of about 368 500 km.
+On the 12th of September at about 17h42 the Moon will be at apogee (furthest from Earth) at a distance of about 406 291km.
+On the 28th of September at about 02h59, the Moon will be at perigee (closest approach to Earth) at a distance of about 359 911km.

-The (southern hemisphere) spring equinox will occur on the 22nd of September at 21h24.
-At this time the Sun will be located directly above the earth's equator as it appears to move southwards.
+The (southern hemisphere) spring equinox will occur on the 23rd of September at 08h50.
+At this time, the Sun will be located directly above the earth's equator, as it appears to move southwards.
 This is the second instance of this occurring during the year, the other instance being of course the autumn equinox, which occurs about 6 months earlier when the Sun is on its northbound journey.
 The spring equinox marks the promise of warmer days ahead for those in the southern hemisphere, while for those in the northern hemisphere colder days lie in wait.
-These seasonal changes are the result of the tilt of Earth's rotation axis relative to is orbit around the Sun.
+These seasonal changes are the result of the tilt of Earth's rotation axis relative to its orbit around the Sun.